antonarbus/q/README.md

 # Item

-- Item in the code is a thing which can be sorted or bookmarked: text, boq, price, row.
+- `Item` in the code is a thing which can be sorted or bookmarked: text, boq, price, row.
+- `Block` in the code is a direct defendant in quotation document: text, boq, price.

 # CI/CD